KCC has a lot of pride in her great state and enjoys sharing the best it has to offer. She is a native Texan who grew up in Central Texas.

 The Emily Morgan Hotel is located at 705 E. Houston Street in San Antonio, Texas.

 The 7th and 12th floors seem to be the most active.
 The 12th floor was where the operations took place when the building was a medical center.
-Reports of noises, smells of alcohol, and being touched are common on this floor.
-On the 7th floor witnesses claim to have seen human shapes walking around and then walking through walls or doors.
+Reports of noises, the smell of alcohol, and being touched are common on this floor.
+On the 7th floor, witnesses claim to have seen human shapes walking around and then walking through walls or doors.
 One family staying on the 7th floor reported having everything blast on in their room at 2:30 a.m.
 Then they saw a shape move through the room and through the wall.